 “I’m too young to know Benny on radio,” says Burt Dubrow, creator of the “Jerry Springer Show” and “Sally,” “but I know him on television.
 He was unlike any other comedian, probably ever.
 Benny never gave himself the joke.

 On radio, Frank Nelson gave a 25-second laugh line, Drear Pooson.
 Bob Hope got a 17-second laugh calling Dennis Day “an E-flat idiot.”
 The laugh was 32 seconds long, when Andy Devine closed the show, calling it the “new Jelly series.”

 “On television,” says Dubrow, “Benny would take the punch line and look at the camera.
 In effect, Benny was saying, ‘Why me?
 How’d I get in the middle of this mess?’
 Why am I the punch line?
 'His reaction got him laughs, probably bigger laughs than anyone else on the show.”

 On radio, listeners imagined the Benny reaction as the punch line hit.
 Viewers saw it in his remarkably hilarious eyes.
 Although the effect varied, by medium, the result was the same: uproarious laughter.

-“At the end of the 1963 and 1964 season,” says Laura Leff, “CBS Television didn’t renew the show.
+“At the end of the 1963 and 1964 season,” says Laura Leibowitz, “CBS Television didn’t renew the show.'
 [Jack] signed for one-year, with NBC, which aired his show at 9:30 pm on Friday.